 Aluminum Wiring Vs. Copper

-Safeguard Your Property: The Risks and Solutions of Aluminum Wiring
+Safeguard Your Property: The Risks and Solutions For Aluminum Wiring

 Since 1987, the National Electric Code has not allowed aluminum wiring inside single and multi-tenant buildings because of the safety and fire risks.